Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 - The Glue that binds all the things together
 - Allows automated configuration and infrastructure management
 - Pen testers actually perform the security testing

+## Setting up a firewall for virtual machine
+- Can set rules on multiple ports
+**Network Security group (NSG)** to create an NSG that blocks all traffic to and from the network
+- Thhis model can allow creating a template NSG which can be modified for future VNs
+- Allow creation of NSGs for different traffic profile
+- A security group is a unique network into which you can deploy machines
+- We can use this to deploy a remote desktop on a specific port
+-

+- Before setting up devices in the cloud the budget limits and the cost-control policies should be defined

+**AVailability Set**
+**Availability Zone**

+Aure limits free tire users to only 4v CPUs per region

+## IaaC (Infractructure as code)

+- We can code such that a VM is a server and has many containers. `Provisioners` are used for

+- Using code to configure the network and keeping track of changes to configuration.
+The changes are also reversible

+- Servers can send data to a central database, thus the servers are only composed of a small text files of code.
+We can even send the logs to a database

+- It also makes it easy to turn back an update if there are errors with new updates
+- **Provisioners** are used for automation (making automated changes to configuration) - bring servers to a **state of operation**

+- Once once server has reached that **state of operation**, this can be applied to multiple other servers

+- **provisioners** ansible, puppet and chef

+10. **Load Balancer**

+- Three step process

+        1. Add Load balancer using +Add to the resource group
+        2. Configure healthprob
+        3. Add your VM to the backend pool so the VMs are behind the loadbalancer's external IP

+- Provides an external IP for the website to be accessed over the internet and points that ip to a VM.
+The name of this IP should be the most uniquie in all of Azure.

+- Distributes traffic over multiple servers.
+More servers can be added to the group as traffic increases

+- Helps mitigating DoS attacks by having multiple servers running the same website behind a load balancer- so the traffic can go to the other server which is not hacked

+- THe load balancer can perform a health probe to check whether a server is fully operational, before delegating the resoursces to it.

 ## IaaS (Infrastructure Service)